-Linux offers you a flexible command that will help you to get along with the zipping files.
-It is an important task when we are handling large files that need to be shared over the network using SSH. make sure to use tar commands.
-You can use the “tar” command for creating tar archives that will convert a group of files into an archive.
-The tar command comes with the support of a wide variety of compression programs such as gzip, bzip2, xz, and compress.
+Linux offers a flexible command to help you get along with the zipping files.
+It is important when handling large files that need to be shared over the network using SSH.
+Make sure to use tar commands.
+You can use the tar gz command for creating tar archives that will convert a group of files into an archive.
+The tar command supports a wide variety of compression programs such as gzip, bzip2, xz, and compress.

-Basically, the “tar” command was designed specifically for generating the archives for storing the files on magnetic tapes.
-This is why it was named the “Tape ARchive”.
+The tar command was explicitly designed for generating the archives for storing the files on magnetic tapes.
+This is why it was named the "Tape ARchive".
 Further, for compressing the tar files, Gzip is the commonly used algorithm.
 If we gzip the tar archives, then the gzip files should enter with either .tar.gz or .tz.

-If a file is ending with the .tar.gz then the .tar archive is compressed using the gzip.
-Also, you can use the tar command for extracting the tar archives that will help in displaying the list of the files that have been archived using the “tar” command.
+If a file ends with the .tar.gz then the .tar archive is compressed using the gzip.
+Also, you can use the tar Linux command to extract the tar archives that will help display the list of the files that have been archived using the tar command.

-In this article, we will be focusing on the working of the tar and gzip command and how its work differently with the help of various options.
+In this article, we will focus on working the tar and gzip command and how it works differently with the help of various options.

-By default, the tar command comes pre-installed in most of the Linux distributions and macOS.
-For extracting the tar.gz file, you need to use the “--extract" or "-x” option followed by the archive name after the “-f” option.
+The tar command is pre-installed in most Linux distributions and macOS by default.
+For extracting the tar.gz file, you need to use the --extract or -x option followed by the archive name after the -f option.
 We have mentioned an example below that will give you an understanding of how the command will work.

 tar -xf archive.tar.gz

-The “tar” command will detect the compression type automatically and then start extracting the archived files.
+The tar command automatically detects the compression type and extracts the archived files.
 You can also use the same command if you want to extract the tar archived compress with the help of another algorithm such as .tar.bz2.

-If you do not want to use the command line, you can also use the desktop file manager to extract or unzip the tar.gz files just by clicking the right-click on the folder that you want to extract.
+If you do not want to use the command line, you can also use the desktop file manager to extract or unzip the tar.gz files just by clicking the right-click on the folder you want to extract.
 The folder will get unzipped in the same directory if you do not mention any other directory.
-If you are a Windows user, then you can use the 7zip for extracting the tar.gz files.
+If you are a Windows user (Tar Windows), you can use the 7zip to extract the tar.gz files.

-In the below example.
-We have used the “-v” option for making the tar command more visible and then print the names of the files that have been extracted on the terminal.
+In the below example, we have used the -v option to make the tar command more visible and then print the names of the files that have been extracted on the terminal.

 tar -xvf archive.tar.gz

-Whenever you are extracting the archive files using the tar command then they will be extracted in the current working directory.
-But if you want to do the extraction in any other directory, then you can use the “--directory" or "-C” option to specify the directory where you want to extract the files.
+When you extract the archive files using the tar gz Linux command, they will be extracted in the current working directory.
+But if you want to do the extraction in any other directory, then you can use the --directory or -C option to specify the directory where you want to extract the files.
 You can see the below example-

 tar -xf archive.tar.gz -C /home/data_detail/files